From Analogue to Digital:

 • The Southwest Series

-• Digital Photographic beginning
+• Digital Photographic beginnings

 • The New York Series